lgraubner/larsgraubner.com/content/blog/tree-picture-folder-structures.md

 ---
-categories: ["Tools"]
+categories: ['Tools']
 date: 2016-10-09T12:00:00+02:00
-description: "This article explains how to easily picture your projects folder structure using the command line programm tree for unix systems."
+description: 'This article explains how to easily picture your projects folder structure using the command line programm tree for unix systems.'
-title: "Using tree to picture folder structures"
+title: 'Using tree to picture folder structures'
-url: "/blog/tools/tree-picture-folder-structures"
+url: '/blog/tools/tree-picture-folder-structures'
 ---

 A couple days ago I was documenting the architecture of a website and wanted to write down the folder structure on a wiki page.
 After struggling with writing it down by hand which was not quite readable I searched for other solutions and found the handy tool tree.